 If a HCSTF operator accepts soil from more than one site, (i.e. on a commercial basis) it is the responsibility of the HCSTF operator to ensure they communicate the acceptance criteria and review the analysis of the soil prior to accepting it into their facility.
 See Section 6.9 for further details related to documentation of incoming soils.

+The Guideline for Hazardous Waste Management (Government of the Northwest Territories, 2017) states that hazardous waste must not be mixed or diluted with any substance or divided into smaller quantities to avoid meeting the definition of hazardous waste.
 Owners and operators should note that blending soils to reduce the concentration of unacceptable contaminants in HCSTFs is not an acceptable practice (British Columbia Ministry of Environment, 1999).

-place.
+It is noted that soils contaminated with total extractable hydrocarbon concentrations exceeding 30,000 ppm are considered highly contaminated (Yukon CSR, 2018).
+If soils are accepted with concentrations exceeding 30,000 ppm, or if the soils are saturated to the point where free product is visible, the owner should ensure that their facility is capable of treating this soil, is built to properly contain and treat liquids (which may contain free product), and has sufficient health and safety protocols in place.

 Liability falls on the operator or property owner if soils with untreatable materials or contaminant concentrations are accepted into the HCSTF facility.

 It is the responsibility of the owner of the soil to ensure adequate analysis is completed and reviewed to meet the acceptance criteria of the receiving facility.
-Before contaminated soil is transported to the HCSTF, the soil should be confirmatory sampled and analyzed as follows, or as recommended by a qualified professional:
+Before contaminated soil is transported to the HCSTF, the soil should be confirmatory sampled and analyzed as follows, or as recommended by a Qualified Professional:

 Sampling parameters should be chosen based on suspected contaminants, as per Table 6.1.
 Representative samples of the contaminated soil should be collected and analyzed at a rate of one composite sample per 50 m3 of soil.